philippebeck/pjs/README.md

 ## Overview

 You will find a lot of features to construct a website :
--   Php classes provided by Pam, the Php Appoachable Microframework
+-   Php classes provided by Pam
--   JavaScript functions provided by Jim, the Javascript Interactive Microlibrary
+-   JavaScript functions provided by Jim
--   Css classes provided by Sam, the Scss Animated Microframework
+-   Css classes provided by Sam
--   Filters & classes in the views by Twig, the Symfony Template Engine
+-   Filters & classes in the views by Twig
--   And others tools provided by Pjs, the microCMS
+-   And others tools provided by Pjs

 Pjs was a study project, but don't hesitate to send issues or pull requests, I will watch them promptly with interest...